Why an LLC is Not Ideal for Asset Protection

 - This Section provides the exclusive remedy by which a judgment creditor of a member or a transferee may satisfy a judgment out of the judgment debtor's distributional interest in a limited liability company.

-If you have any questions regarding the legal aspects of asset protection, contact the Chicago business attorneys at Bellas & Wachowski for further guidance.
+If you have any questions regarding the legal aspects of asset protection, contact the Chicago business attorneys at Bellas & Wachowski Attorneys at Law for further guidance.

 Under the Uniform Fraudulent Transfer Act, a creditor of a member of an LLC can claim the transfer of the assets into an LLC was not an authentic transfer, but was instead a fraudulent transfer.
 A transfer is considered fraudulent if the intent of the debtor is to defraud a creditor or if there is a transfer without reasonable value in which the debtor is going to conduct business without having sufficient remaining assets or the debtor knows or reasonably should have known that they would incur debts without the ability to pay the debt back.
 The actual intent of the debtor is determined by several factors, such as, but not limited to: whether the transfer was concealed, the debtor was sued or threatened with a lawsuit before the transfer, the debtor was insolvent, or if the debtor hides assets.
 Again, this is not an exhaustive list and other factors can be considered, as determined by the court.